MTG/melon-playlist-dataset/README.md

 ```

 Song IDs are assigned from 0 to 707988.
 Since the number of files is large, each npy file is located in a folder which is named in the following way: {floor(ID / 1000)}.
 For example, in the case of a file with a an ID of 415263 the loaction is 415/415263.npy

+### Cite

+Please citing the following publication when using the dataset: TODO